VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Permissions:** Administrator \
 **Note:** Must have a comma to separate the channel description and course description.
 (All other specifics pertaining to `.newCourse` and `.newCourseReaction`) \
 **Purpose:** An all-in-one shortcut allowing the user to automate all the task of creating a new course carrying out the specifics of `.newCourse` followed by `.newCourseReaction`.

-## Stats
-### Server Info
-**Command:** `.serverinfo` \
-**Example:** `.serverinfo` \
-**Permissions:** Administrator or Moderator \
-**Note:** None \
-**Purpose:** Returns an embedded messages with information about the current state of the server. \
-Includes:
-- Server ID
-- Date Server Created
-- Server Icon
-- Server Owner
-- Region
-- Number of Channel Categories
-- Number of Text Channels
-- Number of Voice Channels
-- Number of Roles
-- Number of Members
-- Number of Humans
-- Number of Bots
-- Number of users currently online
-- Number of users currently idle
-- Number of users currently on do not disturb
-- Number of user currently on mobile
-- Number of user who made a New Account (<1 day old account) before joining the server
-- Number of emojis
-- Verification Level
-- Number of Active Invites
-- 2FA State

-### Ordered List Members
-**Command:** `.orderedListMembers [number of members] [outputType]` \
-**Example:** `.orderedListMembers 30 mention` or `.orderedListMembers 50` or `.orderedListMembers`\
-**Permissions:** Administrator or Moderator \
-**Note:**
-- Will default to 10 members if no arguments are given.
-- If there are less than 10 members, it will get all the members.
-- Will default to showing nicknames if no output type is given.
-- OutputTypes: nick/nickname (user's nickname or username if no nickname), name (user's username), mention (user mentioned)
-- Includes bot accounts.

-**Purpose:** Returns a list of members, in an embedded message by order of the date they joined the server.

-### Join Position
-**Command:** `.joinNo [number]` \
-**Example:** `.joinNo 50` \
-**Permissions:** Administrator or Moderator \
-**Note:** Will send error messages to guide the user if the given number is not within the range of members in the server.
-Includes bot accounts. \
-**Purpose:** Returns some info about a user who joined the server at the given number. \
-Includes:
-- Member ID
-- Member Name Including Discriminator
-- Mentioned member
-- Profile Picture
-- Current Online Status
-- Date the member joined
-- Member's join position in the server
-- Date the member created a Discord Account
-- The roles the member has in the server and the number of roles
-- Permissions that the member has in the server overall
-- Member's color via the embedded message color

-### Member Info
-**Command:** `.whois [member_name]` \
-**Aliases:** `.whoam` \
-**Example:** `.whois discordUser0000` or `.whoam I` or `.whois` \
-**Permissions:** Administrator/Moderator and Everyone \
-**Note:**
-- Admins can find info about any member.
-- Non-admin/mod members can use this command to find out information about themselves.
-- Will default to the user who sent the command if no arguments are given or the letter "I" is given.
-- Will search for members with spaces, is case-insensitive, and will check if the argument is within another member name.

-**Purpose:** Returns some info about a member in the server. \
-Includes:
-- Member ID
-- Member Name Including Discriminator
-- Mentioned member
-- Profile Picture
-- Current Online Status
-- Date the member joined
-- Member's join position in the server
-- Date the member created a Discord Account
-- The roles the member has in the server and the number of roles
-- Permissions that the member has in the server overall
-- Member's color via the embedded message color

 ## Twitch
 ### Add Twitch